uswong/homebridge-myplace/README.md

      <img width="800px" src="Screenshots/AdvAirConfigCreator.png">
      </p>

-   In <B>Device Settings</B> area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the checkboxes for `extra timers` and `debug`.
-Then press the `CREATE CONFIGURATION` button to create the required configuration file.
+   In <B>Device Settings</B> area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the checkboxes for `extra timers` and `debug`, the click `SAVE`.

+   Go back to the `Plugin Config` again and press the `CREATE CONFIGURATION` button to create the required configuration file.
 On a sucess, click `CHECK CONFIGURATION`to check the configuration file just created to make sure everything is in order.
 On a success it will say `Passed`; if something is incorrect, an error message will pop up telling you what needs to be fixed.

      <p align="left">
      <img width="300px" src="Screenshots/AdvAirShellCheckPassed.png">